hydroperx/color.js/README.md

-# ColorObserver
+# @hydroper/colorobserver

-Simple TypeScript + React utility that detects the computed character color (the CSS `color` property) in an element, checking for mouse and focus events across all parents.
+Simple TypeScript utility that detects the computed character color (the CSS `color` property) in an element, checking for mouse and focus events across all parents.

 This is useful for icons that adapt to light and dark themes.